 This chapter provides a general overview of the Cisco Service Control solution.
 It introduces the Cisco Service Control concept and the Service Control capabilities.

 It also briefly describes the hardware capabilities of the Service Control Engine (SCE) platform and the Cisco specific applications that together compose the total Cisco Service Control solution.

-- The Cisco Service Control Concept 1-1

-- Cisco Service Control Capabilities 1-2

-- The SCE Platform 1-3

-- Management and Collection 1-4
+- Information About the Cisco Service Control Concept - Cisco Service Control Capabilities - The SCE Platform - Information About Management and Collection